cupy/cupy/docs/source/tutorial/kernel.rst

 It may be important to note that this dedicated memory bank is not shared with the device ``__constant__`` memory space.

 For now, CuPy offers no helper routines to create user defined composite types.
-Such composite types can however be built recursively using numpy dtype `offsets` and `itemsize` capabilities, see ``cupy/examples/user_structs`` for examples of advanced usage.
+Such composite types can however be built recursively using NumPy dtype `offsets` and `itemsize` capabilities, see ``cupy/examples/user_structs`` for examples of advanced usage.

 .. warning::